The-Z-Labs/cli4bofs/README.md

 ## Yaml BOF collections

+In addition to `BOF` execution capability, `cli4bofs` tool can be used to show information like: BOF description, parameters specification, example BOF usage, etc. During startup the tool looks for `BOF-collection.yaml` file in current directory and reads all available data regarding `BOFs` collection from it.

 For documenting BOFs, simple `yaml` schema can be used.
 Example of a yaml BOF specification for our [udpScanner BOF](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) is shown below:

 ```